akravets/interview/SpringBootMicroservices.md

  - Solving modularity issues (deploy individual services)
  - Make sure microservices can scale

+Microservices is about developing separate Spring Applications that communicate with each other.

 With microservices problems you are trying to solve are generic and most likely there are solutions for them - load balancing, distributed cache.

 You are solving issues between microservices, not within microservices.